San Bernardino Earthquake Faults Map

 4. Your garage is a dangerous place in a earthquake.
 Many garages have things placed in the rafters that can

 fall.
-Also, a lot of flammable things like paint thinners and solvents and left on garage work benches with
+Also, a lot of flammable things like paint thinners and solvents in coffee cans are left on garage work benches with

 their lids ajar or open.
 You should secure these items so they won't spill and cause a fire.
 Remember, in a

 large earthquake most water mains will be broken and water won't be available after a quake.